jfulker/design-ai-experiments/README.md

 # design-ai-experiments

-Figma and Claud Code.
 Experiments at the intersection of AI tooling and product design workflows.

+## Orbit App

+Early experiment with AI generated UI

 ## Figma MCP